w3f/polkadot-wiki/docs/learn-staking.md

 Validators may run their nodes on multiple machines to make sure they can still perform validation work in case one of their nodes goes down.
 It should be noted that if they do not have good coordination to manage signing machines, then equivocation is possible.

 > Notice:
-If a validator is reported for any one of the offences they will be removed from the validator set and they will not be paid while they are kicked out.
+If a validator is reported for any one of the offences they will be removed from the validator set ([chilled](#chilling)) and they will not be paid while they are kicked out.

 If you want to know more details about slashing, please look at our [research page](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html).

+### Chilling

+Chilling is the act of removing a validator from the active validator set, also disqualifying them from the set of electable candidates in the next NPoS cycle.
+This carries an implied penalty of being unable to earn rewards for the duration of the next era, and requires them to earn back any nominations they may have had before being removed.

+Because every offence regardless of level triggers a chill, and every chill triggers an automatic re-election of a new active validator set, the offending validator is immediately removed from the current set and the next, and someone else takes their place.
+To re-join, they need to acknowledge the slash and re-announce their candidature.

+### Slashing Across Eras

+There are 3 main difficulties to account for with slashing in NPoS:

+- A nominator can nominate multiple validators and be slashed via any of them.
+- Until slashed, stake is reused from era to era.
+Nominating with N coins for E eras in a row does not mean you have N*E coins to be slashed - you've only ever had N.
+- Slashable offences can be found after the fact and out of order.

+To balance this, we only slash for the maximum slash a participant can receive in some time period, rather than the sum.
+This ensures protection from overslashing.
+Likewise, the time span over which maximum slashes are computed are finite and the validator is chilled with nominations withdrawn after a slashing event, as state in the previous section.
+This prevents rage-quit attacks in which, once caught misbehaving, a participant deliberately misbehaves more because their slashing amount is already maxed out.

 ## Reward Distribution